yogat3ch/AlpacaforR/README.md

 #### Cancelling Orders
-You can cancel any open order using `cancel_order` by either specifying the ticker or order_id.
-You can find order_id when using `get_orders()` or just enter the ticker for the order you want cancelled.
+You can cancel any open order using `cancel_order()` by either specifying the ticker or order_id. order_id is one of the many columns when using `get_orders()`, or you just enter the ticker for the order that you want cancelled.
 The function will search for and cancel the most recent open order for the ticker specified.

 ```r
 #If paper account: